asjqmasjqm/asjqmasjqm.github.io/index.md

 ## About Me: Ming Zhou (周明)

-I am currently a Ph.D. student supervised by [Prof. Jie Tang](https://keg.cs.tsinghua.edu.cn/jietang/) at the [Knowledge Engineering Group](https://keg.cs.tsinghua.edu.cn/), Department of Computer Science and Technology in Tsinghua University, Beijing, China.
+I am currently an assistant researcher at the Institute of Computing Technology, Chinese Academy of Sciences.
+I obtained my Ph.D. supervised by [Prof. Jie Tang](https://keg.cs.tsinghua.edu.cn/jietang/) at the [Knowledge Engineering Group](https://keg.cs.tsinghua.edu.cn/), Department of Computer Science and Technology in Tsinghua University, Beijing, China.
 Before joining Tsinghua, I was a researcher at Baidu and Tencent.

 My research focuses on social & information networks, data mining, language models, and graph representation learning.
 I have published in premier venues of social bot detection, large language models, and graph neural networks, including [a best student paper in ECML-PKDD 2023](https://2023.ecmlpkdd.org/program/awards/).
 Based on these algorithms, we have developed and launched the social bot detection platform [Botdetection](https://botdetection.aminer.cn/robotmain), which has received widespread attention and is currently ranked No.1 in Google search.